IDAES/idaes-pse/docs/explanations/modeling_extensions/surrogate/api/pysmo/pysmo_radialbasisfunctions.rst

      - 'imq'
      - :math:`1/{\sqrt{1+\left(\sigma d\right)^{2}}}`

 Selection of parametric basis functions increase the flexibility of the radial basis function but adds an extra parameter (:math:`\sigma`)to be estimated.

 Basic Usage
 ------------
-TTo generate an RBF model with PySMO, the  *pysmo_surrogate.PysmoRBFTrainer* trainer is called with the desired optional arguments:
+To generate an RBF model with PySMO, the  *pysmo_surrogate.PysmoRBFTrainer* trainer is instantiated and initialized with the desired configuration arguments, and the the training function ``train_surrogate`` is called:

 .. code:: python